vCillusion/kubernetes-the-hard-way/docs/02-compute-resources.md

 - Ensure VMs are assigned the above IP addresses
 - Ensure you can SSH into these VMs using the IP and private keys
 - Ensure the VMs can ping each other
 - Ensure the worker nodes have Docker installed on them.
-Version: 18.06
+Version: 20.10.6 (latest version)
   > command `sudo docker version`

 ## Troubleshooting Tips